Carpinteria Salt Marsh Reserve

-Protects a critically important estuarine ecosystem that supports many sensitive plan and animal species.
+The Carpinteria Salt Marsh Reserve protects a critically important Southern California estuary which supports many sensitive plant and animal species.

 Coal Oil Point Reserve

 One of the best remaining examples of a coastal-strand environment in Southern California, the Coal Oil Point Natural Reserve protects a wide variety of coastal and estuarine habitats.

 Kenneth S. Norris Rancho Marino Reserve hosts a diversity of habitat types in close proximity: native Monterey pine and coastal live oak forest, coastal prairie, northern coastal sage scrub, freshwater ponds, and marine subtidal and intertidal areas.

 Santa Cruz Island Reserve is located on the largest of roughly 25 miles from Santa Barbara, California’s eight Channel Islands off the Southern California coast.
 The island has two major mountain systems flanking a central valley that formed along an active fault zone.

 Encompassing 24 square kilometers (9.2 square miles) on the southern slopes of the San Rafael Mountains, the Sedgwick Reserve spans an elevational range of 500 meters (1,650 feet) and is noted for both its large size and environmental heterogeneity.